rajanchoksi79/fms_c/README.md

 * This tool is currently **work-in-progress**.
 * Intended as a personal learning + utility project.
-* Future plans may include porting to C++ or using CLI frameworks for better parsing.
+* Future plans may include porting to C++ or using CLI frameworks for better parsing or rewriting in Rust.

 ---